human life (that is, a form of life containing human DNA) becomes

 This web site first went online in 1995-MAY.
 Essays have been added at the rate of about one per day.
-As of 2016-APR-18, they totaled 7,757.
+As of the beginning of 2019, they totaled over 8,000.

-- An mammalian ovum becomes a zygote after fertilization.
+An mammalian ovum becomes a zygote after fertilization.
 It then contains a full set of human DNA -- half from the mother and half from the father.
 During the next few days, the zygote passes down a fallopian tube and repeatedly divides to form a blastocyst -- a spherical-shape object consisting of many cells.
 It may implant itself in the inner lining of the uterus, grow, and subsequently pass through an embryonic stage, a later fetal stage, and be born at about 40 weeks gestational age, which is measured from the first day of the woman's last menstrual cycle prior to the pregnancy.
 This is about 38 weeks after conception.
 The gestational age is generally used to measure the development of a pregnancy, since the date of conception is usually not known.

-- Genesis 2:7 refers to God creating Adam from dirt, dust, soil, or slime.
+Genesis 2:7 refers to God creating Adam from dirt, dust, soil, or slime.
 The Hebrew word can refer to any of the four meanings.
 The King James Version states: "God ... breathed into his nostrils the breath of life; and man became a living soul."
 Another 21 English translations of the Bible end with "being," 13 others with "soul," 12 with "person," and 4 with "creature."